 At the end of the day, if you don’t restrict calories into an energy deficit, you won’t lose fat, no matter how “clean” your diet is, or how involved and specialized your exercise regimen is.

 I’m not totally sure why, but the paleo diet became very popular within the CrossFit community and vice versa.
 Due to this intersection, I imagine, I’ve seen multiple instances of the CrossFit community pushing the same erroneous claim that the Paleo community is notorious for pushing: that sugar and neolithic cereal grains comprised of it are inherently obesogenic.

-On a quick digression though, interestingly, American sugar intake has actually gone down (though only slightly, admittedly) in the last 15 years while obesity continued to rise at the same rate, unchanged:
+On a quick digression though, interestingly, American sugar intake has actually gone down (albeit slightly) in the last 15 years while obesity continued to rise at the same rate, unchanged:

 A lot of CrossFit and paleo aficionados alike have claimed that, even when calories remain the same, that a paleo and/or low carb diet will enhance weight loss over a grain inclusion “conventional” diet.
 Or, they’ll claim that weight loss will stall indefinitely on a non low carb grain inclusion diet, no matter how much a person restricts calories.

 But, again, extensive science has patently contradicted both of these claims.
 Despite many of them having been conducted, no properly controlled metabolic study to date has ever been able to produce *meaningful* weight loss/gain by manipulating food and/or macronutrient type (high carb, high fat, high protein, ect.) when calories are *truly* controlled for.